 Baseball Pinch Hitter Rules

-What Exactly is a Pinch Hitter?
+What Exactly Is a Pinch Hitter?

 Pinch Hitting Statistics

-Pinch hitters are typically inserted into the game to replace weaker batters such as pitchers at home plate.
+Pinch hitters are typically inserted into the game to replace weaker batters at home plate.
 However, some managers will request a pinch hitter to hit a sacrifice bunt to ensure another player’s success.
 A skill that is seen as desirable amongst pinch hitters is speed, and some pinch hitters are known for their stride and ability to steal bases.
 This particular trait is seen amongst pinch runners as well, but ultimately, pinch hitters need to be strong batters and fast enough to avoid getting tagged.

 Sometimes, a pinch hitter will be replaced by another pinch hitter before the original pinch hitter has completed their batting attempt.
 For example, if the opposing team’s manager changes the pitcher, the pinch hitter may be substituted by another pinch hitter in response.
 This is a very rare occurrence, but it is technically allowed.